Student-centric advice and objective recommendations

 Why we selected the following summer journalism programs

-We searched for reputable summer journalism programs that are transparent about sharing information on their websites (especially in regard to costs involved).
-Please note that the cost of each program was for the prior year.
+We searched for reputable summer journalism programs from schools that are on the Scholarships360 top colleges for students in 2024 list and that are transparent about sharing information on their websites (especially in regard to costs involved).
 We are happy to share that there are fully funded programs for those who qualify.
-Keep in mind that students are usually responsible for the cost of traveling to the various programs.
+Keep in mind that students are usually responsible for the cost of traveling to and from the various programs.

-We organized programs alphabetically, without endorsement for one program over another.
-Please note that we tried to include rough dates of when camps ran last year, but do not know exact dates for next summer.
+We organized the programs alphabetically, without endorsement for one program over another.
 Make sure you check early (start on January 1st to be safe!) so you know when program applications open.
 Keep on reading to find the right journalism camp for next summer!

 - Cost: Free! (if accepted into program)

 “AAJA” is an acronym for the Asian American Journalists Association.
-The AAJA’s JCamp, started in 2001, is a national multicultural journalism program for high school students.
+The AAJA’s JCamp is a national multicultural journalism program for high school students.
 This 6-day training camp brings together a diverse group of students who learn about the importance of ethics, diversity, and leadership from veteran journalists.
 Everything involved in attending AAJA’s Camp is covered, including airfare, lodging and meals.
 During the camp week, all students are housed in campus dorms.
-Camp usually runs during the last week in July.
+The camp will take place early August in Austin, Texas.

 - Eligibility: High school students